carelvwyk/bitgo-docs/index.html.md

 Parameter | Required | Description
 -------- | -------- | -----------
-client_id | YES | Name of the OAuth application seeking access to 3rd party accounts redirect_uri | YES | Redirect Uri for BitGo to send users back to your site after they have authenticated on BitGo scope | YES | List of requested OAuth scopes, separated by spaces.
-Your access to the user's information will be dependent on these scopes state | NO | opaque string that you contain any custom information you wish to provide.
-Send back as a parameter in the redirect Uri signup | NO | boolean value to be used to control if the user defaults to login or sign up when they land on the OAuth gateway at BitGo email | NO | string value of the email username, used to pre-populate the value force_email | NO | if set to true, the email field (set above) will be readonly on the user's client
+client_id | Yes | Name of the OAuth application seeking access to 3rd party accounts redirect_uri | Yes | Redirect Uri for BitGo to send users back to your site after they have authenticated on BitGo scope | Yes | List of requested OAuth scopes, separated by spaces.
+Your access to the user's information will be dependent on these scopes state | No | opaque string that you contain any custom information you wish to provide.
+Send back as a parameter in the redirect Uri signup | No | boolean value to be used to control if the user defaults to login or sign up when they land on the OAuth gateway at BitGo email | No | string value of the email username, used to pre-populate the value force_email | No | if set to true, the email field (set above) will be readonly on the user's client

 ### Our server will redirect